mxahan/mxahan.github.io/_posts/2022-05-12-DNN_Architectures_Losses_Papers.md

   - Used for lidar.

 1. Tran, Du, Heng Wang, Lorenzo Torresani, Jamie Ray, Yann LeCun, and Manohar Paluri.
 "A closer look at spatiotemporal convolutions for action recognition."
 In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pp. 6450-6459.
 2018.
- - In github notes
   - factorizing the 3D convolutional filters into separate spatial and temporal components yields significantly gains in accuracy
- - Empirical studies (?? types of studies) leads to design choices R(2+1)D
+  - Empirical studies (?? types of studies) leads to design choices **R(2+1)D**
   - 3D network with residual learning
+  - Really close to P3D network (especially P3D-A block)
+    - Difference: Instead of three P3D interleaving blocks TP proposes homogeneous block
- - Benefits:
+  - Benefits: Provides SOTA results, homogeneous block, Matches R3D params.

 1. Wang, Xiaolong, Ross Girshick, Abhinav Gupta, and Kaiming He.
 "Non-local neural networks."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 7794-7803.
 2018.
   - Computes the response at a position as a weighted sum of the features at all positions.